 Sanding with the grain is one of my favorite sanding myths.
 The idea that you need to always sand with the grain does not hold up when you look at how we sand.
 When you finally see it, you will be surprised that you missed it this entire time.

-Palm sanders are the sander type that most woodworkers use, and even when you slide it along he grain, you are not going fast enough to overcome the thousands of small circles that the sanding pad is making.
+Palm sander power tools are the sander type that most woodworkers use, and even when you slide it along he grain, you are not going fast enough to overcome the thousands of small circles that the sanding pad is making.

 You might think you are sanding with the grain, but you are really making circles.
 These circles go in every direction, and are definitely not all with the grain.
 However, there is a time when sanding with the grain is important.